Fast quantum state discrimination with nonlinear PTP channels: Fault-tolerant nonlinear state discrimination

 \section{Fault-tolerant nonlinear state discrimination}

-In the remainder of the paper we consider an extension of the qubit torsion channel (\ref{torsion model}) that includes linear dissipation and amplification.
+In the remainder of the paper we consider an extension of the qubit torsion channel (\ref{torsion model}) that includes linear dissipation and amplification, applied to the problem of state discrimination \cite{Helstrom1976,Holevo1982,08101970,0010114,BaeJPA15}.
 Using the techniques of Sec~\ref{general normalized ptp section}, jump operators are chosen such that

 where $I$ is the $ 3 \! \times \!
 3$ identity,

 Here $\lambda_4$ is an SU(3) generator, $J_z$ is an SO(3) generator, and we sum over repeated indices $a, b \in (1,2,3)$.
 The dimensionless model parameters $m$, $\gamma$, and $g$ are real variables of either sign.
 The fixed-point equations are